When you receive your award letter

 - Salaries – awarded post number, staff name, period if different from claim period, grade, basic salary, NI, SA, LA if applicable

 - Expenses – itemised against the breakdown of award

-- Equipment – awarded item number to which it relates and including the relevant supplier’s invoice (countersigned by the Principal Investigator)
+- Equipment – awarded item number to which it relates.
+Include the relevant supplier’s invoice.
+This needs to be countersigned by the Principal Investigator.

 Queries must be responded to within 2 weeks to avoid delayed or non payment.
 A final invoice must be submitted within 6 months of the grant end date.
 The grant will be closed and no reimbursement will be made against invoices submitted after this date.

 We are prepared to support part time working on most of our personal awards.
 For more information - read our Flexible working policies.

 All BHF Fellows are entitled to take maternity, paternity, adoption or parental leave in accordance with the university’s terms of employment.